swats117/school-and-side-work-examples/README.md

 my typed mathematics assignments which show how I go about writing proofs and explaining things.

-For curation purposes, here are descriptions of the courses, what I learned and which files are the most interesting.
+For curation purposes, here are descriptions of the courses, what I learned and which files are most interesting.

 ## Statistics and Probability for Computer Science